Tunisia leader, Bill Clinton among Nobel nominees

 PRESSURE TO AWARD A PEACEMAKER

-Swedish officials have opened an investigation into whether the Norwegian Nobel Committee has lost sight of benefactor Alfred Nobel's intention to honor "champions of peace" such as the organizers of peace and disarmament talks.
+Swedish officials have opened an investigation into whether the Norwegian Nobel Committee has lost sight of benefactor Alfred Nobel's intention to honour "champions of peace" such as the organisers of peace and disarmament talks.

 Analysts said the committee may therefore feel under pressure to follow Nobel's will more explicitly in 2012.
 In recent years, winners have included environmental activists, anti-poverty campaigners and women's rights activists.